saisandeepvaddi/partial-promises/README.md

 # partial-promises

-Cancel reject/pending promises after a timeout.
-You pass an array of promises, if some of them stay in pending or reject, `partial-promises` cancels those promises and returns only those that will resolve within a timeout.
+Stop waiting at reject/pending promises after a timeout.
+You pass an array of promises, if some of them stay in pending or reject, `partial-promises` returns only those that will resolve within a timeout.

 # Installation & Usage